combojs/combo-js/doc/api/component/isMounted.md

 # Component.isMounted

-Returns a boolean value determining if the instance is mounted.
+Determines if the instance is mounted.

 ## Usage